U.S. ready to help new Iraq leader, Iran welcomes choice

 “Maliki treated us Sunni like aliens,” he said.
 “We hope Abadi will learn from Maliki’s fatal mistakes and pull the country back from its sea of troubles.”

-Reporting by Michael Georgy and Ahmed Rasheed; Additional reporting by Raheem Salman in Baghdad and Lesley Wroughton in Sydney; Writing by Alastair Macdonald; Editing by David Stamp and Eric Beech
+Additional reporting by Raheem Salman in Baghdad and Lesley Wroughton in Sydney and; Writing by Alastair Macdonald; editing by David Stamp